18F/ada-sandbox/pages/service-animals.md

       If the dog's mere presence provides comfort, it is not a service animal under the ADA.
 But if the dog is trained to perform a task related to a person's disability, it is a service animal under the ADA.
 For example, if the dog has been trained to sense that an anxiety attack is about to happen and take a specific action to help avoid the attack or lessen its impact, the dog is a service animal.
 </details>

-## Examples Of Service Animal Tasks
+## Examples of Service Animal Tasks

 A person with diabetes may have a dog that is **trained to nudge the person when their blood sugar reaches high or low levels**.